 Our virtual classroom allows groups to hold real-time meetings with audio and web sharing.
 This includes a shared whiteboard, slide show sharing, application sharing and the ability to work directly on a classmate’s computer.
 Conversations take place using Voice-Over-IP (VOIP) technology, allowing participants to talk without incurring long distance fees.
 A computer headset is required to use this technology.

 Distance Learning Orientation

-Students entering the MBA programs receive training on how to use The Channel, the virtual classroom and the library.
+Students entering the MBA programs receive training on how to use The Commons, the virtual classroom and the library.
 Individual assistance is also provided through IT support.